What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 Outside Online

-Outside Online praises the Tomir 2.0’s comfortable, well-cushioned midsole.
-The wide, low-to-the-ground forefoot makes for an agile stride, while the wraparound fit above and below provides added stability.
-One downside is that the upper feels stiff and bulky at first and takes some breaking in.
+Outside Online praises the Tomir 2.0's comfortable and well-cushioned midsole.
+The wide, low-to-the-ground forefoot provides an agile stride, while the wraparound fit provides added stability.
+One drawback is that the upper feels stiff and bulky at first and requires some break-in time.
 Outside Online

 Sky Run